-Eventually, I mentally checked out but felt stuck because I didn’t know what else I could do.
+I felt stuck because I didn’t know what else I could do.
 I wanted remote work but doubted myself because I didn’t feel like I had “real skills” that translated well on paper.
-I was “just a middle school teacher.”
-I’d never really used my marketing degree and couldn’t understand how to make my teaching skills seem important in a business environment.
+In my head, I was “just a middle school teacher.”
+I couldn’t understand how to make my teaching skills seem important in a business environment.

 Off to coding bootcamp

-Taking stock of my options I figured that tech skills were the most remote-friendly.
-Programming bootcamps were really popular and I like the idea of making a quick career transition as I couldn’t stomach the idea of going back to a regular university, nor taking years to make a change.
+Taking stock of my options back in 2015, I figured that tech skills were the most remote-friendly.
+Programming bootcamps were becoming really popular at the time and I like the idea of making a quick career transition as I couldn’t stomach the idea of going back to a regular university, nor taking years to make a change.

 I decided to dig myself further in the hole — because when you have debt, what’s more debt right?
 I shelled out $10,000 for a 9-week course and went all-in on this new direction.